apvastava/Password-Generator/README.md

 Include symbols? (yes/no): yes
 Generated Password: aB3$dEf4!GHi
 ```

-Feel free to modify the sections to better suit your needs.
+Feel free to modify the script to better suit your specific needs, such as adjusting the character sets or adding new features.